obaida-Becode/firstChallenge/firstPage.md

 >I want to know more about web developer to have good experience, and I want spend interisting time with all new friends.

+> - The Fears :
  >-  I do not have a big fears in this experince.

+>- I look forward to :
->-  I want to become a good programmer with good skills.
+ >- I want to become a programmer with good skills.

+>- The Three things you value the most to work as a team are :
-> - Mutual trust and respect.
+>1.
+Mutual trust and respect.
-> - Working like one hand for perfect result.
+>2.
+Working like one hand for perfect result.
-> - They have fun.
+>3.
+They have fun.

 ![alt text](https://media.giphy.com/media/citBl9yPwnUOs/giphy.gif)